Kneaded That

 Storage

-Freeze in an airtight container lined with plastic wrap for up to 6 months.
-Let them thaw in the refrigerator to prevent condensation from making the cookies wet.
+Freezer: Freeze in an airtight container lined with plastic wrap for up to 6 months.
+Thaw in the refrigerator to prevent condensation.

 • Picture of Sourdough Chocolate Sheet Cake with Brown Butter Frosting topped with sprinkles.